 - Opening hours: Every day, 11:30-16:00 and 18:00-22:00

 Messinn is a seafood restaurant in Lækjargata, downtown Reykjavik.
 They specialize in fresh seafood, which they offer for lunch and dinner.
-Their specialty is their fish pans, but they serve newly cooked fish straight from the kitchen in pans.
+Their speciality is their fish pans, but they serve newly cooked fish straight from the kitchen in pans.

 You can find lobster soup, gravlax, giant prawns, plokkfiskur, fish tongues, plaice, Arctic char, salmon, wolffish, and cod on their menu.